Verisign: 2010: Web site domain seizures

 On November 29, 2010, the U.S. Immigration and Customs Enforcement (U.S. ICE) issued seizure orders against 82 web sites with .com Internet addresses that were reported to be involved in the illegal sale and distribution of counterfeit goods.
 As registry operator for .com, Verisign performed the required takedowns of the 82 sites under order from law enforcement.
 InformationWeek reported that "Verisign will say only that it received sealed court orders directing certain actions to be taken with respect to specific domain names".
 The removal of the 82 websites was cited as an impetus for the launch of "the Dot-P2P Project" in order to create a decentralized DNS service without centralized registry operators.
 Following the disappearance of WikiLeaks during the following week and its forced move to wikileaks.ch, a Swiss domain, the Electronic Frontier Foundation warned of the dangers of having key pieces of Internet infrastructure such as DNS name translation under corporate control.

 2012: Web site domain seizure

 In March 2012, the U.S. government declared that it has the right to seize domains ending in .com, .net, .cc, .tv, .name, and .org if the companies administering the domains are based in the U.S. The U.S. government can seize the domains ending in .com, .net, .cc, .tv, and .name by serving a court-order on Verisign, which manages those domains.
 The .org domain is managed by the Virginia-based non-profit Public Interest Registry.
 In March 2012, Verisign shut down the sports-betting site Bodog.com after receiving a court order, even though the domain name was registered to a Canadian company.

+2026: Forced deregistration of third-level .name domains

+In 2026, VeriSign sought and obtained approval from ICANN to forcibly deregister all third-level domains under the .name TLD.
+Self-evidently, this would enable the containing second-level domain to be registered.
+Online discussion forums raised concerns that this creates risks for registrants of unauthorised access to data, privacy breaches, and identity fraud.
+It also reneggs on the .name TLD's original express promise that domains registered in it would be renewable for life.
+Neither Verisign's request nor the online discussions identify any precedent of a registry operator cancelling established domains so as to enable restructure and resale covering the forcibly deregistered domains.